ALib C++ Library

 The following rules apply:

-• If a nullptr is provided still, the current buffer is released.
+• If a nullptr is provided, the current buffer is released.

-• If provided buffer is not nullptr, its size provided with parameter extBufferSize has to be at least 1 for providing the space for a termination character.
+• If the provided buffer is not nullptr, its size given with parameter extBufferSize has to be at least 1 for providing the space for a termination character.

 • After the operation, Capacity will report extBufferSize - 1.